ajbouh/substrate/experiments/nuc/README.md

 - First Update Substrate OS on the NUC by running:

-    # ./remote dev.sh reload
+    # ./remote ./dev.sh reload

 on your computer.
+This may take a long time (like half an hour).

+Once it is done, access `https://substrate.home.arpa/bridge/` from your browser running on your computer.
+You need to click on the "unsecure but access anyway" link to acknowledge that this is using aself-signed certificate.
+If you press the "Unmute" button it should start listening audio from the microphone and transcribe it.